AdithyaS25/HTML-Portfolio/README.md

 - 🎯 `index.html` → My resume with sections like Summary, Education, Skills, Projects, and links to hobbies & contact pages.
 - 📬 `contact.html` → Provides clickable icons to reach me via LinkedIn, Email, and GitHub.
 - 🎨 `hobbies.html` → A fun section about what I enjoy outside of coding.
+- 🎥 `movie-ranking.html` → A small project that lists my personal top 3 favorite movies with a simple and clean layout.
+- 🎉 `birthday-invite.html` → A fun and creative birthday invitation page built using HTML basics.

 ### Built With